mannyray/fractalMapping/README.md

 Each 8 by 8 block requires to store its approximating 16 by 16 block position, scaling and grayscale shift values.
 The values of scaling and grayscale are doubles (8 bytes) and approximating block number can be stored as an integer (4 bytes).
 This means that for each 8 by 8 block you need to store (8+8+4=20) bytes as an upperbound.
 For lenna, a 512 by 512 pixel image with 4096 - 8 by 8 blocks, that requires 4096*20=81920 bytes for mappings whereas lenna stored in png format requires 264069 bytes.
 The compression can be optimized even further at the expense of precision.
 The code can be modified to limit the number of digits stored in scaling/grayscale in order to save space.

 <h5>
-Decompression:
+Decompression (decompress.cc):
 </h5>
-Once you have a mapping, you can then recreate the image approximation using _decompress.cc_ with any starting image such as the following:
+Once you have a mapping, you can then recreate the image approximation using <i>decompress.cc</i> with any starting image such as the following:

 ![image](sample_images/a.png)